View the 360 tour

-The first four storeys house the academic activities of the school and the five upper levels provide residential accommodation for faculty members, students and staff.
+The first four storeys of the building house the academic activities of the school and the five upper levels provide residential accommodation for students and faculty members.
 This change in function is articulated through the cladding, which is robust and solid in appearance towards the base, visually grounding the faculty levels.
-In contrast, the residential floors are light and translucent, suspended above an elevated open garden at level five.
-This open communal space mediates between the two volumes, providing a public amenity for the campus and offering glimpses of greenery throughout the building.
+Four different types of panels have been developed to clad the canteen, library, lecture theatres and administrative offices.
+Concrete was cast around Perspex and wooden moulds to create perforated GRC screens which push light deeper into the facade, while shading the front part of the building.